 Tips that apply to all networks:

 Post regularly – Every network does things a little differently, but all require regular posting in order to gain traction.
 On Twitter, the problem is each tweet has such a short lifespan that if you don’t post often it’s very likely that many people won’t see your tweets if you don’t tweet regularly.
-On most other networks, if you don’t post too often and your posts don’t get much interaction (such as a like or a comment), they won’t show your posts to many people.
+On most other networks, if you don’t post often and your posts don’t get much interaction (such as a like or a comment), they won’t show your posts to many people.
+What does often or not often mean?
+It will depend on the network.

-Don’t only post promotions – If your posts are only ever promotions for your blog posts or for ads, people won’t like that and they are less likely to follow you or are more likely to unfollow you.
+Don’t only post promotions – If your posts are only ever promotions for your blog posts or ads, people won’t like that and they are less likely to follow you and are more likely to unfollow you.
 Besides, like I mentioned, social media is a great way to show your personality.
-You don’t have to talk about the specific things going on in your life; you can discuss your favorite TV show or something else that demonstrates what you’re like without sharing details of your life.
+You don’t have to talk about the specific things going on in your life; I’m all for not sharing every single moment of your life with your followers.
+But you can discuss your favorite TV show or what you’re reading or something else that demonstrates what you’re like without sharing details of your life.

 Tips for specific networks: